MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/overview.md

 ## See also

-* The [Images - Visual Search](https://docs.microsoft.com/rest/api/cognitiveservices/bingvisualsearch/images/visualsearch) reference describes definitions and information on the endpoints, request headers, responses, and query parameters that you can use to request image-based search results.
+* The [Images - Visual Search](reference/endpoints.md) reference describes definitions and information on the endpoints, request headers, responses, and query parameters that you can use to request image-based search results.

 * The [Bing Search API use and display requirements](../bing-web-search/use-display-requirements.md) specify acceptable uses of the content and information gained through the Bing search APIs.

-* Visit the [Bing Search API hub page](../bing-web-search/search-the-web.md) to explore the other available APIs.